Outsourcing

 Scenario 3.
 You want to build Minimum Viable Products (MVPs)

-When you need MVP development, FP contracts can be a valuable choice.
+When you need MVP development services, FP contracts can be a valuable choice.
 MVPs usually have a well-defined scope with limited features.
 A fixed budget and timeline make this contract type an ideal fit for efficiently delivering a basic version of your product to the market.

 However, not all startups can know everything at the start of building their MVPs.
 Thus, this approach typically works well for startups that can define clear requirements and accurately estimate all aspects of the project.